-Since the elements of $Q_P$ are defined for $P$-a.e. boundary conditions, the random field $P$ may have many versions of its conditional distribution.
-As it was mentioned above, the elements of any version of the conditional distribution satisfy the relations~\eqref{Q-sogl} and~\eqref{Q-sogl-Z} for $P$-a.e. boundary conditions.
+Let us return to the consideration of the conditional distribution $Q_P$ of the random field $P$.
+Since the elements of $Q_P$ are defined for $P$-a.e. boundary conditions, the random field $P$ may have many versions of its full conditional distribution.
+As it was mentioned above, the elements of any version of the conditional distribution satisfy relations~\eqref{Q-sogl} and~\eqref{Q-sogl-Z} for $P$-a.e. boundary conditions.
 Moreover, the following statement takes place.